Rahulkarn52/smart_trafic-website/README.md

-download all files and save inside xampp/htdocs inside a folder mproject make a database name mproject in local host in xampp having username : "root" and password = "" import the sql file. run the project. by (http://localhost/mproject/) after enabling loal host.
+download all files and save inside xampp/htdocs inside a folder mproject make a database name mproject in local host in xampp having username : "root" and password = "" import the sql file. run the project. by (http://localhost/mproject/) after enabling the host.